Designations Congruent with Things: Chapter 22

 “Sick ride, man,” Newton says thickly.

-"I’m—.
-Swallowing is painful.
-“I’m extremely surprised you think so,” Hermann replies, shifting his gaze back to the Porsche.
+“I’m—” Swallowing is painful.
+“I’m extremely surprised you think so.”

-For a moment they are silent, and then Newton says, “you’re going to love the name I picked.”
+For a moment they are silent, and then Newton says, “you’re gonna love the name I picked.”

-“I very much doubt it,” Hermann replies, his voice no more than a whisper.
+“I very much doubt it.”
+Hermann’s voice is no more than a whisper.

 “Poincaré,” Newton says.
 “As in PoinCARé?”